natgo/wt-wiki-scraper/wikitext-transpiled/ground/Leopard%202K.md

 Instead of ordering the development of a new tank, the German government issued an order to the Porsche company to research ways to improve the Leopard I tank already in service with the German army.
 This enabled Germany to research a more advanced fighting vehicle without breaching the contract signed with the US.

 Porsche's first study of the Leopard I revealed a lot of room for improvement, and second study focusing on upgrading the Leopard I to match the MBT-70's firepower was launched almost immediately.
-This eventually resulted in the construction of two prototype vehicles—one in 1969 and one in 1970—nicknamed Keiler (tusker).
+This eventually resulted in the construction of two prototype vehicles: one in 1969, and one in 1970 nicknamed Keiler (tusker).

 In the early 1970s, Germany was able to back out of the MBT-70 project due to spiraling development costs.
 Instead, they continued work on the development of the Keiler, which was renamed to Leopard 2.